Associate Professor of Archaeology, BSc, MSc, MCIFA

-Kevin Colls is a professional archaeologist working for the Centre of Archaeology at Staffordshire University as the lead Archaeological Project Manager.
+Kevin Colls is an Associate Professor of Archaeology working for the Centre of Archaeology at Staffordshire University and the lead Archaeological Project Manager.
 Kevin has directed and published archaeological projects throughout the United Kingdom and Europe and holds 20 years’ experience in research and professional development-led archaeology.
 His specialist subjects include archaeological field techniques, urban archaeology and forensic archaeology.

 Kevin’s project portfolio includes major archaeological excavations in many of the UK’s urban centres including London, Birmingham, Manchester and Bristol, archaeological survey and remote sensing on Scottish Islands, and rural archaeological surveys in central Greece.